grafana/plugin-tools/docusaurus/docs/publish-a-plugin/sign-a-plugin.md

 # Sign a plugin

-Grafana requires all plugins to be signed so that we can verify their authenticity with [signature verification](https://grafana.com/docs/grafana/latest/administration/plugin-management#plugin-signatures).

-All Grafana Labs-authored backend plugins, including Enterprise plugins, are signed.
-By [default](https://grafana.com/docs/grafana/latest/administration/plugin-management#allow-unsigned-plugins), Grafana **requires** all plugins to be signed in order for them to be loaded.
+All Grafana Labs-authored backend plugins, including Enterprise plugins, are signed so that we can verify their authenticity with [signature verification](https://grafana.com/docs/grafana/latest/administration/plugin-management#plugin-signatures).
+By [default](https://grafana.com/docs/grafana/latest/administration/plugin-management#allow-unsigned-plugins), Grafana requires all plugins to be signed in order for them to be loaded.

 Before you can sign your plugin, you need to decide whether you want to sign it as a _public_ or a _private_ plugin.